mfornace/lilwil/README.md

 The module `lilwil.cli` is included for command line usage.
 It can be run directly as a script `python -m lilwil.cli ...` or imported from your own script.
 The `lilwil` python package is pure Python, so you can also import it without installing if it's in your `$PYTHONPATH`.

+Optional Python dependencies:
+- `termcolor` (highly recommended) for colored output in the Terminal
+- `teamcity-messages` for TeamCity result output
+- `IPython` for colored tracebacks on unexpected Python errors (you probably have this already).

 ### CMake
 Write a CMake target for your own shared library(s).
 Use CMake function `lilwil_module(my_shared_target...)` to define a new CMake python module target based on that library.